UDOT Traction Law

 (4) Personnel authorized to enforce this rule may permit vehicles that do not meet traction device requirements to travel a traction segment of the highway if authorized personnel believe they may do so without endangering public safety, creating a hazard, or interfering with highway maintenance operations.

-When chains are installed and driven on dry roads, it can damage both the vehicles and the road.
+It is important to note that when chains are installed and driven on dry roads, it can damage both the vehicles and the road.
 Having chains on when the roads are dry also makes it difficult for drivers to steer and travel at posted speed limits.

 The M+S rating means that a tire has better mud/snow traction than a summer tire, but the rating doesn’t reflect traction for wet, soupy mud, slush, ice, fresh snow or even cold, dry pavement.